SupraAXES/projector-supra-web/README.md

 ## License file
 **projector-supra-web** is a commercial image with an evaluation license for 4 months.
 There will be monthly update to the official image, identified by specific tag (e.g. supraaxes/projector-supra-web:202409) and with up-to-date evaluation license.

-A license file is required for each business deployment, please contact info@supraaxes.com for detailed information.
+A license file is required for each business deployment.

 ## Usage